eniskraasniqi1/coding-test/README.md

 ### `yarn test`

-Launches the test runner, and you can see the stats
+Launches the test runner, and you can see the stats.